haskell-webgear/haskell-webgear.github.io/docs/tutorial/first-steps/introduction.md

 ## What is WebGear?
 WebGear is a high-performance framework to build composable, type-safe HTTP APIs.
 It is designed to make common API development tasks easy.
-It is also easily extensible to add components needed by your project.
+WebGear is easily customizable to match the requirements of your project.

 ## Why use WebGear?
 If you are already familiar with other Haskell web frameworks, you might be interested in how WebGear compares against